isomerpages/moe-meetoh/_about-us/Our Staff/2025 Primary 6 Form Teachers.md

 <br><strong>Head of Department - English (EL)</strong>
 <br><strong>Form Teacher (2) Primary 6-5</strong>
 </p>
+<p></p>
-<p>Great teachers empathise with children, respect them, and believe that
+<p>"Great teachers empathise with children, respect them, and believe that
-each one has something special that can be built upon" - Ann Lieberman.</p>
+each one has something special that can be built upon." - Ann Lieberman</p>
 <p>I strongly believe that every child can learn and with this belief, a
 dedicated educator can help the child achieve that breakthrough in learning.</p>
 </td>